josdejong/mathjs/docs/datatypes/numbers.md

 Most functions can determine the type of output from the type of input: a number as input will return a number as output, a BigNumber as input returns a BigNumber as output.
-Functions which cannot determine the type of output from the input (for example `math.eval`) use the default number type, which can be configured when instantiating math.js:
+Functions which cannot determine the type of output from the input (for example `math.evaluate`) use the default number type, which can be configured when instantiating math.js:

 ```js